Oopsilon/Mini-Oops/README.md

  * Oopsilon leverages the CMake build system for building the C/FL consolidation.
- * Building the VM/F consolidation requires a modern C++ compiler.
+ * Building the QS/L Distribution requires a modern C++ compiler.
    * The build is tested with Microsoft C/C++ Optimising Compiler 19.0 (MS Visual Studio 2017,) with GNU G++ 5.4.0, and with Clang 3.8.0.
    * Other compilers may work but are untested.
 If you make it work, please